i-c-stratigraphy/interactive-geological-timescale/README.md

+> [!NOTE]
+> This interactive chart is now no longer online at <https://stratigraphy.org/timescale/> since a new dynamic chart is about to be published at <https://stratigraphy.org/chart>.
+Feb, 2025.

 # Interactive Geological Timescale
 This repository contains a single page web application that is an interactive rendering of the [International Commission on Stratigraphy](http://www.stratigraphy.org)'s [International Chronostratigraphic Chart](https://stratigraphy.org/chart).